ejkreboot/svelteauth/README.md

 # Auth example with sveltekit

-There are other examples on the web, but each seemed to leave something out.
+There are [other](https://joyofcode.xyz/sveltekit-authentication-using-cookies) [examples](https://blog.logrocket.com/authentication-svelte-using-cookies/) on the web, which are excellent.
+But each seemed to leave out one or more details that made this topic challenging for my pea sized intellect.
 So I rolled my own example here mainly for self education purposes.
-Let me know what **I** left out!
+I wonder what I left out?

 Please open issues to identify errors or shortcomings in this example.